-Managed by Cornwall Council and The Camel Trail Partnership, the Camel Trail is carefully maintained to accommodate a number of users each year.
-Running through both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC) the Camel Trail is run with conservation and the environment as a major consideration.
+The Camel Trail is managed by Cornwall Council and The Camel Trail Partnership.
+It is carefully maintained to accommodate a number of users each year.
+The trail runs through both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC).
+It is run with conservation and the environment as a major consideration.

 What to look out for: Otter, Bats, Dormice, Kingfisher, Little Egret, Marsh Orchid, Marsh Marigold.

-If you would like to organise a local or charity event on the Trail please have a look at the guidance notes for organising events on the Camel Trail .
-For Cornwall Council procedure and event planning or to register your event please visit organising events in Cornwall webpages.
+If you would like to organise a local or charity event on the Trail please have a look at the guidance notes for organising events on the Camel Trail.
+For Council procedure and event planning or to register your event please visit the organising events in Cornwall page.

 If you would like to find out more about the Camel Trail there are a number of books and publications.
 You can reserve and borrow these from a selection of Cornwall's libraries.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.